 Take your computer game development skills to the next level.
 Study, plan, produce and test games in our specialist studios.
 Working alongside students from our Computer Games Development Art course, you’ll gain experience in multi-disciplinary working and create an advanced portfolio.

-Your course has a new home in Compass House, which is an extension our campus along East Road.
-You’ll have the latest technology at your fingertips and be able to collaborate with other students on innovative projects to hone your skills.
+Your course has a new home in Compass House, which is an extension of our campus along East Road.
+You’ll have the latest technology at your fingertips and be able to collaborate with other students and industry on innovative projects to hone your skills.

 The UK video games industry is worth £3.78 billion and there’s currently a recognised skills shortage of skilled games designers.
 If you have a first degree in computer science or a similar technical degree, our course will give you the skills to confidently create advanced level games.